 One of the most important issues in marketing automation is creating interactions with users through the right channels at the right time.

-You can interact with users and boost their engagement by utilizing the messaging channels and acting responsively to users' behavior and actions in their journey.
-What if users are not available on the channel you decided to go with?
-Should we give up on them?
-Of course not.
-The ‘Architect’ enables you to understand if users are reachable via a specific channel and allows you to take another action or use another channel to not lose those users while a conversion opportunity exists.
+You can interact with users and boost their engagement by using messaging channels and responding to their behavior and actions throughout their journey.
+Architect enables you to determine whether users are reachable via a specific channel and to take another action or use another channel to not lose those users while a conversion opportunity exists.

 You can check the reachability of the following channels: